299) The Righteous Judgment Of God

 • Eye for eye, tooth for tooth, hand for hand, foot for foot, Burning for burning, wound for wound, stripe for stripe.”
 (Exodus 19:20, 21:1-25)

 And so on.
-We can recognize that judgment is exactly as we understand it in “Law and Order.”
+We can recognize that judgment is exactly as depicted in “Law and Order.”

 The logic that Paul uses to explain that salvation by grace is different from payment for works can only be true if the reverse is also true – we get paid for our work.